cloudinary-community/next-cloudinary/README.md

 yarn upload
 ```

 By default, the images inside of `scripts/images.json` will be uploaded to the "images" directory inside of your Cloudinary account.
-To change the location, add the `CLOUDINARY_EXAMPLES_DIRECTORY` environment variable with your preferred directory:
+To change the location, add the `CLOUDINARY_IMAGES_DIRECTORY` environment variable with your preferred directory:

 ```
-CLOUDINARY_EXAMPLES_DIRECTORY="<Your Directory>"
+CLOUDINARY_IMAGES_DIRECTORY="<Your Directory>"
 ```

 #### Running the Project